Applying to SASLI

 First, many funding applications are due before the SASLI general application.

 Second, and most importantly, we want you to avoid doing more work than is necessary.
-If you are applying to a SASLI scholarship (more detail on these can be found here), you will be required to write a Statement of Purpose.
+If you are applying for funding for SASLI (more detail on these can be found here), you will be required to write some sort of a Statement of Purpose.
 Though this statement was written for a scholarship, we will accept this in place of your SASLI General Application Statement of Purpose.
 Please do not feel the need to do the extra work of writing two separate statements.

 Have questions about writing your statement?
 Click here.